Miss Iceland

-Miss Iceland or Miss Universe Iceland (Ungfrú Ísland) is a national beauty pageant in Iceland.
-Began 2023 the winner represents Iceland at Miss Universe pageant.
+The Miss Iceland or Miss Universe Iceland (Ungfrú Ísland) is a national beauty pageant in Iceland.
+Beginning in 2023, the winner represents Iceland at Miss Universe pageant.

 History

-The competition has been carried out since 1950; in the first year it was called Miss Reykjavík (Ungfrú Reykjavík).
+The competition has been carried out since 1950; in the first year, it was called Miss Reykjavík (Ungfrú Reykjavík).
 Since 1955, the contest has taken place under the current name Miss Iceland.
-In the past, contest winners gained the right to represent Iceland in Miss Universe, Miss World or Miss International.
-As of 2009, the winner goes on to compete in Miss World.
-There are six regional preliminary contests in each of the five rural regions and in the capital Reykjavík.
+In the past, There are six regional preliminary contests in each of the five rural regions and in the capital Reykjavík.
 20 to 24 candidates, three to four from each region, take part in the finals.

 Iceland is one of the most successful countries at the Miss World pageant with three victories, a record for a nation with a population of less than half million people.

 In 2023, Jorge Esteban and Manuela Ósk Harðardóttir took the brand of Ungfrú Ísland in Iceland after the original organizers abandoned the brand back in 2018 in order to adopt a new format for Miss World in Miss World Iceland.